Returning to South

 If you have questions on transcript evaluations, contact sevaluations@seattlecolleges.edu

-You will need your ctcLink ID (EMPLID) number in order to complete these steps.
-These steps will guide you through getting access to key student Tech Tools you will use in your time at South, including: ctcLink, MySeattleColleges, and Starfish.
+These steps will guide you through getting access to key student account tools you will use in your time at South, including: ctcLink, MySeattleColleges, and Starfish.
+You will need your ctcLink ID number in order to complete these steps.

 If you need additional help understanding these tools, contact the eLearning Staff